ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     plot(strategy.equity)

-The above strategy constantly reverses market position from +4 to -6, back and forth, what is shown by its plot.
+The above strategy constantly reverses market position from +4 to -6, back and forth, which the plot shows.

 Example 2::